-Research in the Department of Molecular Neurobiology focuses on the molecular mechanisms of synapse formation and function in the vertebrate central nervous system.
-Typically, synapses are formed between cellular processes of a sending and a receiving nerve cell.
-They are the central information processing units in the vertebrate brain where some 100 billion nerve cells are connected by 100 trillion synapses to form an elaborate and highly structured neuronal network that is the basis for all forms of behaviour.
-Signal transmission at synapses is mediated by the regulated release of signal molecules (neurotransmitters) which then diffuse to the receiving nerve cell and change its physiological state.
-In the Department of Molecular Neurobiology, we combine biochemical, morphological, mouse genetic, behavioural, and physiological methods to elucidate the molecular basis of synapse formation and transmitter release processes.
-Our synaptogenesis research concentrates on synaptic cell adhesion proteins, their role in synapse formation, and their dysfunction in neuropsychiatric diseases.
+Research in the Department of Molecular Neurobiology focuses on the molecular mechanisms of nerve cell development and synapse formation and function in the vertebrate central nervous system.
+We combine biochemical, morphological, mouse genetic, behavioral, and physiological methods to elucidate the molecular basis of nerve cell differentiation, synapse formation and transmitter release processes.
+Our work in the field of nerve cell development focuses on the role of protein ubiqutination in cell polarity formation, cell migration, and neuritogenesis.
+The synaptogenesis research in our group concentrates on synaptic cell adhesion proteins, their role in synapse formation, and their dysfunction in neuropsychiatric diseases.
 Studies on the molecular mechanisms of neurotransmitter release focus on components of the presynaptic active zone and their regulatory function in synaptic vesicle fusion.